It's easy to take a screenshot from your Samsung Galaxy phone

 Perfect balance

-The smaller Galaxy S20 has almost everything you'd want from the more expensive S20+ and S20 Ultra phones.
-You get a gorgeous 120Hz display, excellent cameras, and a more pocket-friendly phone for hundreds less.
+The Samsung Galaxy S21 5G has almost everything you'd want from the more expensive S21 Plus and S21 Ultra phones.
+You get a gorgeous 120Hz display, excellent cameras, and a (slightly) more pocket-friendly phone for hundreds less.

 We may earn a commission for purchases using our links.
 Learn more.

-The Galaxy Note 20 Ultra is Verizon's best phone
+The Galaxy S21 Ultra is the best phone you can buy for long battery life

-There's nothing quite like a new phone on America's top-rated network, and the Galaxy Note 20 Ultra is a smash hit.
-While it's arguably the best phone on Verizon right now, there are a lot of other great options.
+Battery life is one of the most important factors to consider when buying a phone.
+However, it's also important to remember that even though most manufacturers claim "all day" battery life, only a few live up to it.
+That's why we came up with a trusted list of the best Android phones you can buy with the best battery life.